 Lucas DeJesus, bass-baritone, is a freelance classical singer based in Philadelphia, PA.
-He currently performs with the Opera Philadelphia chorus, most recently appearing in Turandot and Tancredi this past season.
-Lucas is also a core member of Philadelphia's Mendelssohn Club, performing regularly with the Philadelphia Orchestra.
-In addition, he is a member of the new Philadelphia Symphonic Choir which will also be sharing the stage with the Philadelphia Orchestra next season for Haydn's The Seasons, Handel's Messiah, and Puccini's Tosca.
-During the summers, Lucas records with The Same Stream: a recently formed recording choir consisting primarily of alumni from Westminster Choir College’s Williamson Voices.
+He currently performs with the chorus of Opera Philadelphia, most recently appearing in Lucia di Lammermoor, Carmen, Tancredi, Turandot, L'elisir d'amore, Cold Mountain, and Don Carlo.
+As a core member of the Mendelssohn Club Chorus as well as the Philadelphia Symphonic Choir, Lucas has performed in various concerts at the Kimmel Center with the Philadelphia Orchestra as well as throughout the greater Philadelphia region.
+Over the past four summers he has performed and recorded with The Same Stream Choir and can be heard on their Inaugural Recordings as well as their newly released album: Songs of the Questioner.
 Previous engagements include performances with the Philadelphia Singers, who performed Wang Ning's Ode to Humanity at the 69th General Assembly of the United Nations in New York.
-He has also performed with Vox Populi: Delaware’s new and only professional chamber ensemble.
-Lucas most recently performed with Opus One: Berks Chamber Choir (PA) as the bass soloist for Buxtehude’s Membra Jesu Nostri.
-He has previously been a soloist with the group for Handel’s Lord Nelson Mass, and will be joining them again in May to sing as a soloist in Bach’s Jesu Meine Freude.
-A frequent musician of the church, Lucas regularly cantors and augments the choirs at Our Mother of Consolation in Chestnut Hill, PA and Annunciation BVM in Havertown, PA.
-Lucas holds a Bachelor of Music in Voice Performance from Westminster Choir College where he performed with the Westminster Williamson Voices, Westminster Kantorei, and the esteemed Westminster Symphonic Choir.
-Lucas is thrilled to be a part of The Glassbrook Vocal Ensemble.
+He has performed with Opus One: Berks Chamber Choir (PA) as the bass soloist for Buxtehude’s Membra Jesu Nostri and Handel’s Lord Nelson Mass.
+Lucas cantors and serves as bass section leader at Our Mother of Consolation in Chestnut Hill, PA.
+In 2017, Lucas began teaching voice as a mentor of the new ArtSmart program at the Franklin Learning Center, and now serves as ArtSmart’s Philadelphia regional leader.
+He holds a Bachelor of Music in Voice Performance from Westminster Choir College where he performed with the Grammy® nominated Westminster Williamson Voices, Westminster Kantorei, and Westminster Symphonic Choir.

 Jessica Kerler is a recent graduate of Westminster Choir College, where she received her Bachelor's degree in Voice Performance.
 Most recently, Jessica was a Young Artist for the Ad Astra Music Festival, where she was seen in performances of Handel's Jephtha and as a soloist in Duruflé's Requiem.
 She is a avid performer, with credits including Falstaff (Dame Quickly), Cendrillon (Armelinde), and The Medium (Madame Flora).
 During her education, she was a member of the prestigious Westminster Choir.
 Through this ensemble, she performed at the Spoleto Festival USA for three seasons.
 Jessica is a member of the Philadelphia Symphonic Choir, and was seen this season in productions of Carmina Burana and Handel's Messiah.
 She will perform Mahler's 3rd Symphony in May.